flaper87/meclipse/README.md

  * Meclipse already shows the connections, databases, collections and data stored in MongoDB so I think that the critical point (where I/you/we should focus) is how data is shown in the editor.
  * Many other things.
  * Update this README :)
+ * this is easy to use and flexible than other sequal databases

 ## Credits ##